Some Families Keep Deadly Secrets!

 I was actually really scared when I saw Charlotte when my best friend came over she was impressed with the game

 Clara is the CEO of the family business and Thornton family matriarch.
 She grew up in this house which holds many memories.
 How much is she willing to share with you?
 Although clearly distraught over her missing daughter, is Clara hiding valuable information about Jessalyn’s disappearance?
+Find out in one of the best ghost games.

 Having a shady past makes Wade an embarrassment to Clara but with a strong sense of duty he has returned to Thornton Hall to help track down Jessalyn.
 Wade reached out to Savannah for help since he believes in the supernatural.
 Could his knowledge and skills prove he has another motive for being here?